bndr/gotabulate/README.md

 +-------------+-------------+-------------+-------------+-------------+
 ```

+### Status
+Beta version.
+There may be edge cases that I have missed, so if your tables don't render properly please open up an issue.

 ### TODO
-- Max size of cell
+- Define Max size of cell
-- linewrap in cell
+- Linewrap in cell